 Since the end of December 2019, the outbreak of COVID-19 has materially and adversely affected the global economy.
 To contain the spread of COVID-19, the PRC government implemented mandatory quarantine, closure of work places and facilities, travel restrictions and other relevant measures.
-We have maintained a sound business performance during most of the time when there was an outbreak of the COVID-19 pandemic in the PRC.
+We have maintained a sound business performance during most of the time when there was an outbreak of the COVID-19 pandemic in the PRC in 2020.
 Other than the temporary two-weeks suspension of our back office administrative functions after the Chinese New Year holidays in February 2020 during the initial stage of COVID-19 pandemic in the PRC, none of these measures implemented by the PRC government had negatively affected our business operations subsequently.
-In 2020, our monthly revenue continued to remain stable at approximately RMB26.7 million to RMB33.9 million from March to December 2020, and we achieved a 57.5% year-on-year growth in our annual revenue for FY2020 as compared to the year ended 31 December 2019.
-Despite the regional outbreak of the Omicron variant which led to temporary lockdown measures implemented by the PRC government in major cities such as Shenzhen and Shanghai in early to mid 2022, similar lockdown measures were not implemented in Muping District of Yantai city of the Shandong Province and hence, our operations have not been affected.
-On 7 December 2022, the PRC government announced the nationwide relaxation of COVID-19 restrictions and with effect from 8 January 2023, the quarantine requirements for both COVID-19 patients and inbound travellers were abolished.
-During the Track Record Period and as at the Latest Practicable Date, trading activities on the Shanghai Gold Exchange had not been suspended and were not affected by the temporary lockdown measures implemented by the PRC government.
+In 2020, our monthly revenue continued to remain stable at approximately RMB26.7 million to RMB33.9 million from March to December 2020, and we achieved a 57.5% year-on-year growth in our annual revenue for FY2020 as compared to FY2019.